osg-htc/docs/docs/data/xrootd/install-standalone.md

 To validate an XRootD installation, perform the following verification steps:

+!!! note
+    If you have configured authentication/authorization for XRootD, be sure you have given yourself the necessary permissions to run these tests.
+    For example, if you are using a grid proxy, make sure your DN is mapped to a user in `/etc/grid-security/grid-mapfile`, and make sure you have a valid proxy on your local machine.
+    Also make sure that the Authfile on the XRootD server gives write access to the Unix user you will get mapped to.

 1. Verify file transfer over the XRootD protocol using XRootD client tools:

     1. Install the client tools: